 While anyone can repin your content, not everyone can pin to your boards (which is definitely a good thing).
 You can, however, invite another specific pinner to pin onto one of your specific boards.

-A lot of brands are using guest boards to increase visibility, working with a relatively well-known expert either in their own or a coinciding field to create these boards.
+A lot of brands are using guest boards to increase visibility, working with a relatively well-known expert either on their own or on a coinciding field to create these boards.